mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Microsoft.B2C.md

 ## Class: Microsoft.B2C.Identity.ManageGraphUser
+Implementation of
+ *See: T:Eliassen.Microsoft.B2C.Identity.IManageGraphUser*and
-Implementation of and for managing users in Microsoft Graph.
+ *See: T:Eliassen.Microsoft.B2C.Identity.IIdentityManager*for managing users in Microsoft Graph.

 Initializes a new instance of the class.
 ### Methods

 #### Constructor
 Initializes a new instance of the class.
+Implementation of
+ *See: T:Eliassen.Microsoft.B2C.Identity.IManageGraphUser*and
-Implementation of and for managing users in Microsoft Graph.
+ *See: T:Eliassen.Microsoft.B2C.Identity.IIdentityManager*for managing users in Microsoft Graph.

 ##### Parameters
 * *log:* The logger.